plotly/plotly.py/doc/python/parallel-coordinates-plot.md

 *New in 5.10*

 The color and opacity of unselected lines can be set with `unselected`.
+By setting `opacity=0`, you can hide the unselected lines.
 Here, we set the color to `lightgray` and the opacity to `0.5`.

 ```python
 import plotly.graph_objects as go